 Medical abortions (2 stage pills) are the safest method for most women up to 10 weeks of pregnancy, though it can be painful and unpleasant.
+Here is a video explaining this process.
 From 10 weeks onwards surgical abortions are necessary.

 All termination services offer post-abortion counselling and it is strongly recommended - even if you do not feel the need at the time - to book a session.

 When you wish to start a family, it is a good idea to start preparing 3 - 6 months before if possible.
 This applies to men as well as women, so if you want advice, you may like to come and see one of our nurses or doctors together or check this Emma's Diary guidance (beware - adverts!)